magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/content-type-configuration.md

 ```

 Configuration of `data_mapping`
-* `elements` - container for all the elements for the content type.
-No configs
+* `elements` - container for all the elements for the content type
 * `element` - specifies the name of the element for both render and preview templates to retrieve the data from.
 Path is used by the reader to determine where to retrieve the data from in the master format.
 * `style_properties` - specifies styles properties for the element in the master format
 * `attributes` - specifies attributes for the element in master format